Haig Kazazian

 Kazazian determined the molecular basis of single-gene genetic disorders such as hemoglobinopathies and hemophilia and introduced prenatal diagnosis for such disorders.
 His group was the first to identify a disease-causing mutation resulting from jumping genes in humans.
 After this discovery, he focused on basic research into LINE retrotransposition in humans and its implications for disease.

 Early life and education

-Kazazian's Armenian father (also Haig H. Kazazian) was from Kayseri, Turkey.
+Haig Hagop Kazazian Jr.'s Armenian father was from Kayseri, Turkey.
 He was sent to the Ras el Ain concentration camp in Syria as part of the Armenian genocide, but escaped in 1918 and arrived in the U.S. in 1923.
-Kazazian's mother Hermine left Istanbul and arrived in the U.S. in 1920.
+Kazazian's mother, Hermine, left Istanbul and arrived in the U.S. in 1920.
 They married on January 1, 1929.